-With nothing but makeshift facilities and depleted supplies, President Maeser wrote,
+With nothing but makeshift facilities and depleted supplies, President Karl G. Maeser wrote:

-[With that] he told his wife and daughter that because there seemed to be no real support for a school here and because he couldn’t earn enough . . . to provide food and raiment for them and pay his debts he was going to accept a position at the University of Deseret, where he could get a regular salary and adequately provide for his family.
-Accordingly his wife and daughter got things packed—and then sat on their trunks for [several] days, until his daughter finally mustered enough courage to ask her father when they were moving.
+[With] that he told his wife and daughter that [because there seemed to be no real support for a school here and] because he couldn’t earn enough . . . to provide food and raiment for them and pay his debts he was going to accept a position at the University of Deseret, where he could get a regular salary and adequately provide for his family.
+Accordingly his wife and daughter got things packed—and then sat on their trunks for [several] days, until his daughter ﬁnally mustered enough courage to ask her father when they were moving.
 His response . . . was, “I have changed my mind.
 [We are not moving.]
-I have had a dream—I have seen Temple Hill filled with buildings—great temples of learning, and I have decided to remain and do my part.
-[Ernest L. Wilkinson and W. Cleon Skousen, Brigham Young University: A School of Destiny (Provo, UT: Brigham Young University Press, 1976), pp. 84–85]
+I have had a dream—I have seen Temple Hill ﬁlled with buildings—great temples of learning, and I have decided to remain and do my part.”1

-Through the generosity of friends like Abraham O. Smoot, work eventually began for a building on University Avenue and Fifth North.
+Through the generosity of friends such as Abraham O. Smoot, work eventually began for a building on University Avenue and Fifth North.
 Of this period Karl G. Maeser’s son wrote:

-“My child,” answered the father, “not only this building but others will stand upon this ground and not only here but also upon that hill yonder,” pointing to Temple Hill.
-“Yes, my child, I have seen it all.”
-[Wilkinson and Skousen, p.
-118]
+“My child,” answered the father, “not only this building but others will stand upon this ground, and not only here but also upon that hill yonder,” pointing to Temple Hill.
+“Yes, my child, I have seen it all.“2

-Following the dedicatory prayer that day, Brother Maeser gave a short farewell address which included this simple statement of the educational philosophy at Brigham Young Academy.
+Following the dedicatory prayer that day, Brother Maeser gave a short farewell address that included this simple statement of the educational philosophy at Brigham Young Academy:

-When to the students, at the beginning of the experimental term, April 24, 1876, the words of the prophet Joseph Smith, that he taught his people correct principles and they governed themselves accordingly, were given as the leading principles of discipline; and the words of President Brigham Young, that neither the alphabet nor the multiplication tables were to be taught without the Spirit of God, [were given] as the main-spring of all teaching—the orientation for the course of the educational system inaugurated by the foundation of the academy was made, and any deviation from it would have led to disastrous results, and therefore, the Brigham Young Academy has nailed her colors to the mast.
-[Alma P. Burton, Karl G. Maeser: Mormon Educator (Salt Lake City: Deseret Book Co., 1953), pp. 54–55, emphasis added]
+When to the students at the beginning of the experimental term, April 24, 1876, the words of the Prophet Joseph Smith—that he taught his people correct principles and they governed themselves accordingly—were given as the leading principle of discipline, and the words of President Brigham Young—that neither the alphabet nor the multiplication table was to be taught without the Spirit of God—were given as the mainspring of all teaching, the orientation for the course of the educational system inaugurated by the foundation of this academy was made, and any deviation from it would lead inevitably to disastrous results, and, therefore, the Brigham Young Academy has nailed her colors to the mast.4

 And now may I say that far more important than looking clean is being clean.
 Perhaps no challenge is greater for your generation.
 As someone recently wrote, “It is as if America is down on all fours snifﬁng, and what she smells is a glandular stench.”
 There is too much sexual transgression in our society.
 There are too many exploitive movies seen and prurient videos watched and smutty magazines read.
 There is too much obscene language used, by men and women.
 It should not surprise you that a university that sweeps its walks and scrubs its ﬂoors and paints its buildings and shines its glass expects its students to be clean—inside as well as out.
 I want to think we are better in these matters than any other university in the world, but sometimes we are not; we frequently fall too short.
 Any compromise tears a piece of our ﬂag from that mast.
 Any blemish on one student’s behavior is a stain on us all.
 For your sake and for Karl G. Maeser’s and for BYU’s, I ask you to be clean.